What is Scrum?

 But they’re actually core elements of Scrum.

-Here’s a closer look at these artifacts that shape the Scrum framework:
+Here’s a quick look at the artifacts that shape the Scrum framework.

 The product backlog is a prioritized list of tasks that must be completed, as well as everything that needs to happen to make a project a reality.

-Usually, product backlog items are presented as user stories to make them easier to apply.
+Usually, a product backlog item is presented via user stories to make them easier to apply.

 What are user stories?